- Authenticate to the package registry

 "name": "@my-org/package-name"

-Publishing a package via the command line
+Publish a package with the command line

 After you configure authentication, publish the NPM package with: